vvorobjov/nrp-documentation/src/nrp/user_manual/docker_installation.rst

 ~~~~~~~~~~~~~~~~~
 ..  note:: Linux/Mac users, skip this part.

 #.
-Windows users have to first install :abbr:`WLS (Windows Linux Subsystem)` 2 and Ubuntu 20.04 on top of it from the Windows Store.
+Windows users have to first install :abbr:`WLS (Windows Linux Subsystem)` 2 and a brand of Linux on top of it from the Windows Store (we tested WSL with Ubuntu 18.04 and Ubuntu 20.04).
 See `here for instructions <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__.
 #.
 Open an Linux terminal from the Windows start menu (in our case an Ubuntu menu item) and proceed with the next step.

 macOS